aminamos/week-1-day-3-discussion-seattle-web-062419/README.md

 maru = Animal.new
 maru.say_species
 ```
-# will puts Hi!
+# should puts Hi!
 I'm a cat

 Is it broken?
 Why?
 How can you fix it?

+# it is broken, trying to directly access my_species instead
-# delete my from my_species
+# of getting it from species method. delete my from my_species

 5 .
 Reverse engineer this code (i.e., write the class that will make the code work as invoked below):